Making Piwik UI faster

-Piwik was recently released with an improved mechanism for handling javascript and css file inclusions.
+Matomo (Piwik) was recently released with an improved mechanism for handling javascript and css file inclusions.
 The main idea was to merge javascript and css files into two files.
-You can find out more about the way the idea was brought and have a look at discussions around it within the trac ticket: http://dev.piwik.org/trac/ticket/660.
+You can find out more about the way the idea was brought and have a look at discussions around it within the trac ticket: http://developer.matomo.org/trac/ticket/660.

-In this blog entry we will review the new mechanism according to two points of view: the Piwik user and the Piwik developer.
+In this blog entry we will review the new mechanism according to two points of view: the Matomo user and the Matomo developer.

 Here is an overview of the improvements.
 How figures have been obtained is explained later on.